baneletapera80-prog/Python-practice/README.md

 - Library Management System
 - Movie Management System

-##Goal
+##  Goal

-Build a strong foundation in programming and Computer Science through consistent practice problem-solving, and projects.
+Build a strong foundation in programming and Computer Science through consistent practice, problem-solving, and projects.

-#Progress
+##  Progress

-I am continuously adding new exercises and projects as I learn.
+I'm continuously adding new exercises and projects as I learn.